-The Letter of Findings for complaint 24-014, while not as specific as the complainant would have preferred, does address each of the allegations made in the complaint.
-In the Letter of Findings for complaint 24-014, it is clearly stated that these findings are considered final "new, previously unavailable documentation is submitted within 15 (15) days of the date of this correspondence."
+In the Letter of Findings for complaint 24-151, it is clearly stated that these findings are considered final "new, previously unavailable documentation is submitted within 15 (15) days of the date of this correspondence."
 No additional documentation was submitted within that time frame.
-If the complainant believed that the findings in the complaint were inaccurate, the appropriate remedy for this would have been to submit additional information if such information existed.
+If the complainant believed that the findings in the complaint were inaccurate, the appropriate remedy for this would have been to submit additional information if such information existed, or, in the alternative, to file a due process complaint.
 Additionally, the language in the current complaint is evidence of disagreement with the outcome of the investigation rather than additional, previously unavailable documentation indicating that the complaint was not properly investigated.

-Based on Findings of Fact #1 through #5, the independent investigator finds that MSDE has satisfied its requirements under 34 CFR § 300.152.
-Therefore, there is no violation with respect to Allegations #1 and #2.
+Based on Findings of Fact #1 through #5, the independent investigator finds that MSDE has satisfied its requirements under 34 CFR § 300.151 and 34 CFR § 300.152.
+Therefore, there is no violation with respect to Allegations #1, #3, and #4.